A cat receiving treatment for diabetes.

 What Does the Term Spilling Glucose Mean?

-Some clients hear their vet say this term – their cat is “spilling glucose”.
+Some clients hear their vet say this term – their cat is “spilling glucose.”
 This term means that their cat has glucose in the urine.
 This is the body’s way of trying to get rid of excess glucose in the cat’s blood.

-How is the Diagnosis Obtained?
+How Is a Diagnosis Obtained?

 The first step in treating diabetes in your cat is getting a correct diagnosis.
 This requires a veterinary examination and appropriate tests, such as a urinalysis (to detect spilled “sugar”) and blood glucose determination.
-Additional tests often are needed to assess the overall medical situation.
+Additional tests are often needed to assess the overall medical situation.
 Once the diagnosis is made, however, you and your veterinarian can work together to effectively control diabetes mellitus.

 What Type of Diabetes Does My Cat Have?

 There are two basic forms of diabetes: type I and type II.
 Absolute deficiency of insulin leads to type I diabetes.
 This is due to an insufficient number of insulin-producing pancreas cells.
-Type I diabetes, often called “juvenile-onset diabetes” in people, and represents the most serious form of the disease.
-Effective treatment for type I diabetes requires a combination of controlled diet, regular exercise and insulin therapy.
+Type I diabetes, often called “juvenile-onset diabetes” in people, represents the most serious form of the disease.
+Effective treatment for type I diabetes requires a combination of controlled diet, regular exercise, and insulin therapy.

 Cats are most often affected by type I diabetes and rarely have type II.
 People and pets with type I diabetes require daily injections of insulin to maintain a regular blood-sugar level.

 Adult onset or type II diabetes is the more common form of diabetes in people.
 This condition combines a relative lack of insulin production with a resistance of body cells to the effects of the hormone.
-Type II diabetes is treated with a combination of diet, weight control and medicine that makes cells more sensitive to insulin.
+Type II diabetes is treated with a combination of diet, weight control, and medicine that makes cells more sensitive to insulin.
 This form of diabetes is observed more often in cats than in dogs.
-Keys to successful treatment are a high-fiber diet, weight control and occasionally, medicines designed for humans to control the glucose level.
+Keys to successful treatment are a high-fiber diet, weight control, and (occasionally) medicines designed for humans to control the glucose level.

 How Do I Treat Diabetes?